CARLTON BEATRICE

 First Appearance: She-Hulk: Ceremony#1 (1989)

 Powers/Abilities: Carlton Beatrice possessed several skills mystical in nature but limited to his use in totems and his habit of consuming souls.
 Within his power was the ability to take the souls of animals and human beings, manifest them as wafers or crackers and then consume them for their astral energies.
 He could conjure weapons of mystical force, appear on the astral and dream planes and teleport living beings into those realms.
 He could mentally enslave anyone whose soul he had removed as well as control and command Anung-Ite, a being from the cosmology of the Native American gods.
-Powered by a mystical object such as a sacred Keewazi basket could enable him to spread his power and influence across the planet.
+Powered by a mystical object such as a sacred Keewazi basket of Roberta Elk Step could enable him to spread his power and influence across the planet.

-Beatrice eventually ransomed Wyatt’s soul for possession of the basket in order to possess it.
-He used its power to force the Keewazi Indians to see their land for its mineral rights and then started stealing power from all the souls on Earth.
-Jennifer and Wyatt attacked in on the astral plane by merging their psychic energies as one and breaking Carlton’s hold on his power.
-With the basket’s energy redirected through them, they were able to restore the souls Beatrice had stolen his power on them.
-His body destroyed in the process, his soul took the form of a harmless butterfly as it departed.
+Beatrice used the basket's power to started stealing power from all the souls on Earth.
+Jennifer and Wyatt attacked in on the astral plane by merging their psychic energies as one and breaking Carlton's hold on his power.
+With the basket's energy redirected through them, they were able to restore the souls Beatrice had stolen his power on them.
+His body destroyed in the process, his soul took the form of a harmless black butterfly (as opposed to the other souls, which took the form of brightly colored butterflies) as it departed.

 Comments: Created by Dwayne McDuffie, Robin D. Chaplik and June Brigman.